mhBrice/thermophilization/README.md

 # thermophilization

-This repository includes the data and R scripts to reproduce analyses and figures found in the article *Disturbances amplify tree community responses to climate change in the temperate-boreal ecotone* by Brice et al. in GEB.
+This repository includes the data and R scripts to reproduce analyses and figures found in the article *Disturbances amplify tree community responses to climate change in the temperate-boreal ecotone* by Brice, Cazelles, Legendre and Fortin in Global Ecology and Biogeography.

 ## Installation

-The analysis was carried out with [R (a free software environment for statistical computing and graphics)](https://www.r-project.org/) and required the installation of a recent version of it.
+The analyses were carried out with [R (a free software environment for statistical computing and graphics)](https://www.r-project.org/) and require the installation of a recent version of it.

-Analysis was reproduced in two different environments:
+Analyses were reproduced in two different environments:

 1. MacOSX Mojave